PerfectlySoft/PerfectDocs/guide/sysProcess.md

 ### SysProcess Members

 #### stdin
-`stdin` is the standard "in" file stream.
+`stdin` is the standard input file stream.

 #### stdout
-`stdout` is the standard out file stream.
+`stdout` is the standard output file stream.

 #### stderr
-`stderr` is the standard err file stream.
+`stderr` is the standard error file stream.

 #### pid
 `pid` is the process identifier.